Table of Contents

 Remember, you may have injuries that need to be treated right away but aren’t immediately apparent.
 After an accident, you might not be feeling any pain or discomfort.
 The shock and adrenaline rush can mask symptoms of underlying damage.
 Soft tissue injury and whiplash are two examples of injuries that may only show symptoms days or weeks after an accident.
 Seeing a doctor as soon as possible serves two advantages in your case:

-The insurance provider may deny your claim if you fail to seek prompt medical attention.
+The insurance provider may have grounds to deny your claim if you fail to seek prompt medical attention.
 They may question how legitimate your case is by arguing that chiropractic treatment is not medically necessary since you put off getting it for too long.
-In the end, you might get insufficient compensation or nothing at all.
+Ultimately, you may only be able to pursue insufficient compensation or none at all.

 Preserve Medical Records